junchen14/Multi-Modal-Transformer/README.md

 I also welcome other people to join me and uploading the related paper and code!

-In each subsection, we collect the related papers and datasets with their downloading links.
+In each section, we collect the related papers and datasets with their downloading links.

 ### Topics
 #### [Image Transformer](image-transformer.md)